quadrate-language/quadrate/README.md

 # Quadrate

-A stack-based programming language that compiles to C using GCC as a backend.
+A stack-based programming language that compiles to native code via LLVM.

 ## Table of Contents
 - [Description](#description)